hawk-knight/LAMP_UbuntuSERVER_20_04-Installation-Guide/README.md

-# LAMP_UbuntuSERVER_20_04-Installation-Guide
+# LAMP_UbuntuSERVER_20_04-Installation-Guide Part I

-# How to install Apache MariaDB php and phpmyadmin Server on Ubutu Server 20.04LTSCancel Changes
+# How to install Apache MariaDB php and phpmyadmin Server on Ubutu Server 20.04LTS

 ## By Tawan Phurat 15 June 2020